jewelkm/large-data-processor/README.md

   `sku` VARCHAR(100) NULL,
   `description` VARCHAR(1000) NULL,
   PRIMARY KEY (`id`));

+  - Table: Aggregate
+  Aggregated query for rows with `name` and `no. of products` as the columns and load them to aggregate table - CREATE TABLE my_schema.aggregate SELECT name, COUNT(*) AS 'no of products' FROM my_schema.products GROUP BY name ORDER BY name;

 ## 3. Completed points in "Points to achieve"
   1. OOPS - The code follows OOPS and uses the concepts of classes, objects, dynamic attributes and Inheritance